 Over the last several decades, the lifespan of the average American has increased significantly.
 This is undoubtedly a good thing.
 However, the aging population has brought with it a whole host of new concerns, including the need for a wider array of elder care options.
 According to the Georgetown University Public Policy Institute, approximately 70 percent of Americans over the age of 65 will require long-term care at some point.
 This doesn’t mean that everyone will end up spending their golden years in a nursing home, though.
 In fact, only about 5 percent of senior citizens live in a nursing home for five years or more.
 Most other seniors will utilize a mix of short-term residential stays and at-home care.

-If you are planning elder care for yourself or a loved one, take time to review your options before making a decision.
+If you are planning elder care for yourself or a loved one, take time to review your options before making long-term decisions.
+Let's face it - no one wants to end up in a nursing home, right?
+So as we age, we need to consider the effects of our health and mental status on where we receive long-term care.
 Some of the more popular alternatives to nursing home care include the following:

 - Home care services: These services are well-suited to people who do not need intensive medical care, but who do require help with chores, meals or other household needs.
 In some cases, seniors might hire an aide to come in several days a week.
-These services are typically privately paid by the senior.
+These services are typically privately paid by the senior - no government services (i.e., Medicaid) will pay for this type of care at home.

 - Assisted Living: A great option for those needing some assistance and who may need supervision, medication management or greater socialization.
 Assisted living facilities in Pinellas County generally run about $3,000 to $7,000 per month depending upon the level of care care and other issues.

 As helpful as long-term care may be, it is also very expensive.
 Medicare only covers a small portion of the care that seniors need.
+Medicare does not pay for long-term care at all, for instance.
 For that reason, it is important to start planning for long-term elder care well before it is needed.
 You don’t want to be caught by surprise and without a plan.
 In preparing for your possible long-term care, there are generally three paths you should consider:

 - Gifting assets before the 5-year Medicaid look-back period.
 If you want to do this, you will likely want to consider an irrevocable asset protection trust.